The Best Mattress For Back Pain Isn’t What You’d Expect

 Getting a good night’s sleep is paramount to your health and wellbeing.

 When you’re asleep, your body gets rid of toxins, plumps up the discs between your joints, and helps your muscles rest and recover.
-Yet most Americans aren’t getting enough sleep.
+Most Americans aren’t getting enough sleep, but there are a few things you can do to ensure you get proper rest.

 Lastly, get regular chiropractic adjustments to train your body to maintain good posture.